ibpsa2017/ibpsa2017.github.io/archive/2017-08-23/pages/README.md

 The current efforts are attempts by Theo Armour to complete the incomplete demos he showed during the workshop

 When this effort is complete, then further efforts are likely to continue somewhere on the Ladybug Tools GitHub organization

-## To Do

-* 2017-08-21 ~ Add blog post expanding on 'Introduction to Open Web Tools Miniworkshop'
-* 2017-08-21 ~ Add blog posts on EPW parsers
-* 2017-08-21 ~ Add links to ongoing efforts on Ladybug Tools

 ## Change Log